medavox/distribackup/docs/message binary spec.md

     - 'I now have this file version' announcement
         - announces to network that this peer now has this FileID upon completion, so others can request it
 * Merge Update announcement with Archive Status, as they are functioanlly the same, without allowing peers other than the Publisher to push updates
+* add a bitfield hasBeenDeleted (or something) to FileInfos, so they can describe the deletion of a file in an Update Announcement
 Number of downloaders, to allow load balancing between Publisher and finished-updating Subscribers

 Subscriber announcement of the latest revision number when it becomes up to date